fmanclossi/TJBot-playbook/examples/Doggy/Create Doggy Premium.md

 # HAVE FUN and REPORT ISSUES!!!
 PHOTOS, VIDEOS, FEEDBACKS are WELCOME!

-## Level: some task could be tricky but could be performed under adult’s guidance
+## Level: some tasks could be tricky but could be performed under adult’s guidance

 ## Requirements